visgl/react-map-gl/docs/components/interactive-map.md

   + `event.lngLat` - The geo coordinates that is being clicked.
   + `event.features` - The array of features under the pointer, queried using Mapbox's [queryRenderedFeatures](https://www.mapbox.com/mapbox-gl-js/api/#Map#queryRenderedFeatures) API.
-    To make a layer interactive, set the `interactive` property in the layer style to `true`.
+    To make only selected layers interactive, set the `interactiveLayerIds` prop.

 ##### `onClick` {Function}